NikosGavalas/nikosgavalas.github.io/_posts/2019-2-6-solving-the-multiple-choice-knapsack-problem.md

 Formally, we need to maximize \\( \sum_{i=1}^{n}{p_{i}f_{i}} \\), while subjecting to \\( \sum_{i=1}^{n}{w_{i}f_{i}} \le W \\), \\( f_i \in \\{0, 1\\}, \forall i \in \\{ 1, ..., n\\} \\).

-This problem has a nice Dynamic Programming solution, which runs in `O(nW)` time ([pseudopolynomial](https://en.wikipedia.org/wiki/Pseudo-polynomial_time)).
+This problem has a nice Dynamic Programming solution, which runs in \\( O(n) \\) time ([pseudopolynomial](https://en.wikipedia.org/wiki/Pseudo-polynomial_time)).
 It is a computationally hard problem, as it is NP-Complete, but it has many important applications.

 It has [many known variations](https://en.wikipedia.org/wiki/List_of_knapsack_problems), one of which is the Multiple Choice Knapsack Problem.
 In this case, the items are subdivided into \\( k \\) classes, each having \\( N_i \\) items, and exactly one item must be taken from each class.
 Formally, we need to maximize \\( \sum_{i=1}^{k}\sum_{j \in N_i}{p_{ij}x_{ij}} \\), while subjecting to \\( \sum_{i=1}^{k}\sum_{j \in N_i}{w_{ij}x_{ij}} \le W\\), with \\( \sum_{j \in N_i}{x_{ij}} = 1, \forall i \in \\{1, ..., k\\}\\) and \\( x_{ij} \in \\{0, 1\\}, \forall i \in \\{1, ..., k\\} \\) and \\( \forall j \in N_i \\).